SABIC enables less privileged children to pursue education by addressing infrastructure needs and vision related challenges

 -

-Bengaluru (Karnataka) [India], October 9 (ANI/BusinessWire India): SABIC, a global leader in diversified chemicals has come forward to support children from underprivileged backgrounds through its Corporate Social Responsibility (CSR) efforts in the areas of Education and Healthcare.
+Ahmedabad/Vadodara (Gujarat) [India], October 16 (ANI/BusinessWire India): SABIC, a global leader in diversified chemicals has undertaken the effort to support children from less privileged backgrounds through its Corporate Social Responsibility (CSR) programs in the areas of Education and Healthcare.

-These flagship programs aim to provide vision treatment for children unable to pursue education due to vision challenges.
-The programs have been running successfully across Bengaluru Rural and have positively benefitted more than 50,000 children so far.

-SABIC, through a tri-partite partnership with Bengaluru South Rotary Trust and the State Government of Karnataka, runs a program towards upgradation and restoration of government schools.
-Children in rural areas attend schools, which are in need for upgradation in terms of teaching as well as physical infrastructure.

-SABIC, South Rotary and State Government are working towards equipping the schools with modern infrastructure - equipped to cater the evolving needs.
-These efforts have helped in renovating and restoring school infrastructure in communities around SABIC site and attracting children back to the classroom.
-The program has been implemented in more than 40 villages and 18 schools in Karnataka with more than 3500 children benefiting in 2020 itself.

-In addition, SABIC as part of its "They See, They Learn" initiative has also worked towards addressing vision related issues among less privileged children.
+SABIC, as part of its "They See, They Learn" initiative has worked towards addressing vision related issues among less privileged children.
 Vision related challenges often prompt a number of students particularly girls to drop out of schools.

-SABIC, in partnership with Mission for Vision has been reaching out to the less privileged students across Government schools to conduct regular eye checks and distribute free of cost spectacles to children in need.
-In addition, the company also directs children to partner eye hospitals in case they require further treatment.
+SABIC has been reaching out to the less privileged students across Government schools to conduct eye checks and distribute free of cost spectacles to children in need.

-Combined with SABIC's school upgradation and restoration program, it has led to an increase in retention rate in Government schools, leading to more children pursuing education.
+So far, under this program, more than 21,000 students in 160 government schools have benefitted from this initiative.

+In collaboration with the implementation partners (SVADES - Society for village Development in Petrochemical Area and UWB - United way of Baroda), SABIC also runs a program towards upgradation and restoration of Government schools.
+Children in rural areas attend schools, which are in need for upgradation in terms of teaching aids as well as physical infrastructure.

+SABIC has been working towards equipping the schools with modern infrastructure - equipped to cater the evolving needs.
+These efforts have helped in renovating and restoring infrastructure across 17 schools

+In communities around SABIC's Vadodara site - the program to upgrade Primary Health Centers has positively benefitted more than 85,000 people.
+In addition, SABIC in the past has also upgraded the Polymer Science laboratory at MS University for the students to gain access to a modern Laboratory.

-"Our unique tri-partite partnership with Bangalore South Rotary Trust and the State Government of Karnataka aims to benefit less privileged children to help them overcome their challenges and enhance quality of education.
+"Our CSR efforts aim to benefit less privileged children to help them overcome their challenges and enhance their opportunities to access education.
 We believe children should not be dropping out due to correctible vision deficiencies or school infrastructure," said JanardhananRamanujalu, Vice President & Regional Head, SABIC South Asia & ANZ.

-"It is our responsibility to serve the communities we operate in and improve the quality of life.
-Our CSR programs in Karnataka are designed to help the most important part of our community - our children.
-Through strategic interventions in education and eye-care, we are trying to encourage children to pursue their education by removing obstacles in their way," said RajeshwerDongara, Site Head, SABIC Technology Center.
+"It is our continuous effort to be of service to society and improve the quality of life.
+In Gujarat, our programs in education, eye care and health care infrastructure have helped in bringing children to school as well as enabling them to continue their education.
+Through strategic interventions in education and eye-care, we are trying to encourage children to pursue their education by removing obstacles in their way," said Chetan Soni, Senior Manager, Manufacturing, SABIC.

-The company has invested more Rs 2.5 Crore to help implement these programs in Karnataka.
-In recent times, SABIC also extended support to the state Government as well as contributed to the social welfare during COVID 19 pandemic.
+The company has invested over Rs 3.3 Crores so far to help implement these programs in and around Vadodara, Gujarat.

 This story is provided by BusinessWire India.
 ANI will not be responsible in any way for the content of this article.
 (ANI/BusinessWire India)